AutomationPanda/playwright-python-tutorial/README.md

 The `browser` fixture has session scope, meaning all tests will share one browser instance.
 The `context` and `page` fixtures have function scope, meaning each test gets new ones.
 Typically, a test will only need to call the `page` fixture directly.
+These fixtures will also automatically clean up everything after testing is complete.
+You do not need to explicitly close the browser.

 Let's update our test stub to call the `page` fixture.
 In `tests/test_search.py`, change the test function signature from this: